yolabingo/mysql_dump_chunks/README.md

 # MySQL DumpChunks
-Creates a mysqldump shell script that breaks up a large database table into managable chunks for nicer imports and exports
+Creates a mysqldump shell script that breaks up a large database table into smaller chunks

 ### Usage